Finding hope in cancer feels impossible when the storm is at its loudest — but this post will show you exactly where to look.

 Chemo was brutal.
 Her hair fell out.
 Her body weakened.
 Her faith wavered.
 But one night, after a particularly hard treatment, she sat alone in her living room and opened her Bible to Psalm 46.

-“God is our refuge and strength, always ready to help in times of trouble.
-So we will not fear…” (Psalm 46:1–2, NLT)
+"God is our refuge and strength, always ready to help in times of trouble.
+So we will not fear…" (Read the full passage at BibleGateway: https://www.biblegateway.com/passage/?search=Psalm+46&version=NLT)

 She wept.
-Not because the storm had passed — it hadn’t.
-But because she realized Jesus was in her boat.
-He hadn’t left.
-He hadn’t forgotten.
+Not because the storm had passed — it hadn't.
+Instead, she wept because she realized Jesus was in her boat.
+He hadn't left or forgotten her.
 He was right there, whispering peace into her chaos.

 Linda began to write short notes to herself: "Jesus is here."
 "I'm not alone."
 "The storm doesn't scare Him."